Neonatal Abstinence Syndrome

-The diagnosis is made based on a history of substance abuse in the mother.
-An accurate
+The diagnosis is made based on a history of medicine or substance use in the mother

-report of the mother’s drug use is important.
-This includes the time the last drug was taken.
+took is important.
+This includes the times the substance was taken.
 The healthcare

 provider may use a scoring system to help diagnose and pinpoint how serious the baby’s

 withdrawal is.
-Points are assigned for certain signs and symptoms
+Points are given for certain signs and symptoms and the seriousness

 How is neonatal abstinence syndrome treated?